-[•] Affordability: is a household paying 30% or more of its before tax income on shelter costs?
+Affordability: is a household paying 30% or more of its before tax income on shelter costs?
 Suitability: does a household have enough bedrooms to meet the needs of household members?
+Adequacy: is the home in good repair?

 Economy

 Regionally, unemployment rose significantly from 4.6% to 9.2% between 2019 and 2020, a doubling of the unemployment rate.
 It is uncertain what long-term impacts the COVID-19 pandemic will have.
 Prior to COVID-19, the District's unemployment rates were slightly lower than the region.
 Some employers noted challenges around recruiting and retention of staff due to the increasing housing costs and challenges with accessibility.